-

 - EEOC (Philadelphia Office) v.
 Target Corporation (USDC for the Eastern District of Pennsylvania): Defended Target against a class claim by the Philadelphia Office of the EEOC alleging racial discrimination in hiring, promotion, discipline and discharge as well as race-based harassment.
 Successfully concluded the defense with a favorable settlement.

 - EEOC (Minneapolis Office) v.
 X Corporation (Commissioner’s Charge): Defended Fortune 50 employer against a Commissioner’s Charge of discrimination (brought by the Minneapolis Office of the EEOC) alleging a nationwide class claim.
 The EEOC claimed that the employer’s pre-employment tests constituted a pre-employment medical examination in violation of the ADA and that the employer’s pre-employment assessments had a disparate impact based upon gender, race and national origin.
-This matter is still in confidential administrative proceedings.
+Negotiated a resolution with the EEOC.

 - EEOC (Atlanta Office) v.
 X Corporation (Directed Investigation): Defended Fortune 50 employer against a nationwide Directed Investigation alleging age discrimination in hiring.
 This matter is still in confidential proceedings.